open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/process.md

 | `iojs` | io.js |
 | `graalvm` | GraalVM |

-When value is `browser`, `process.runtime.version` SHOULD be set to the user agent string.
+When the value is `browser`, `process.runtime.version` SHOULD be set to the User-Agent header.

 ***.NET Runtimes:***